 Kelsey is currently pursuing her Master of Social Work degree at UH’s Graduate College of Social Work.
 She has clinical experience working in residential treatment with children affected by trauma, and has completed research on domestic minor sex trafficking while living in Washington, D.C. in 2016.
 She has a passion for supporting and empowering others, especially survivors of trauma, and is incredibly excited to learn and participate in the efforts of the WGRC.

-Student Graphic Design & Marketing Assistant
+Social Media & Marketing Assistant

 The WGRC is a department within the Division of Student Affairs and Enrollment Services.